Louisburg College: History

+Louisburg Female Academy opened its doors in 1815, under the direction of Harriet Partridge, making it one of the oldest institutions of higher education for women.
 In 1855, the property of Louisburg Female Academy was transferred to the Louisburg Female College Company; the newly formed body, Louisburg Female College, opened its doors in 1857.
-A four-story, fifty-room brick Greek Revival-style building for the female college was constructed in 1857 on the west campus where the female academy building had formerly stood.
-Old Main, the central building of the Female Academy is still in use today as the administrative building of Louisburg College.
-Old Main was listed on the National Register of Historic Places in 1978.
+Old Main, the central building of the Female Academy, was listed on the National Register of Historic Places in 1978.
 It is located in the Louisburg Historic District.